Hexheld/hexheld-docs/MD/Power Noise.md

 ## Reset

-When the sound chip is reset, all registers are initialized with `$00`.
+When the Hexheld system is reset, all Power Noise registers are initialized with `$00`.

 Since the slope wave generation resets as well, it may be thought that `SLO7` is initialized with `$40`.